BetterBuiltFool/event_handler/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Allow for both concurrent and sequential function calls.
+- [ ] Add support for additional formats for saving and loading keybinds.
-- [X] Allow for saving/loading keymaps via the file system.
+- [ ] Add a utility for simplifying the default input for controller binds.
 <!--
 - [ ] Feature 2
 - [ ] Feature 3